modelcitizen-ai/effective-rotary-phone/PHONE.md

-# ☎️ hold the phone
+# Hold the ☎️
+### Markdown is fun
+Repository sounds like suppository